Alluxio/alluxio/docs/Running-Tachyon-on-a-Cluster.md

-To verify that Tachyon is running, you can visit [http://tachyon.master.hostname:19999](http://tachyon.master.hostname:19999), check the log in the folder tachyon/logs, or run a sample program:
+To verify that Tachyon is running, you can visit [http://tachyon.master.hostname:19999](http://tachyon.master.hostname:19999), check the log in the direcotry `tachyon/logs`, or run a sample program:

 ```bash
 $ ./bin/tachyon runTests
 ```

-**Note**: If you are using EC2, make sure the security group settings on the master node allow incoming connections on the tachyon web UI port.
+**Note**: If you are using EC2, make sure the security group settings on the master node allows incoming connections on the tachyon web UI port.

 ## Using the bootstrap-conf argument to the bin/tachyon script

 The tachyon script also contains logic to create a basic config for a cluster.
 If you run:

 ```bash
 $ cd tachyon
 $ ./bin/tachyon bootstrap-conf <tachyon_master_hostname>
 ```

 and there is no existing `tachyon/conf/tachyon-env.sh` file, then the script will create one with the appropriate settings for a cluster with a master node running at `<tachyon_master_hostname>`.

 This script needs to be run on each node you wish to configure.

 The script will configure your workers to use 2/3 of the total memory on each worker.
 This amount can be changed by editing the created `tachyon/conf/tachyon-env.sh` file on the worker.

 ## EC2 cluster with Spark